nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_bundle_type.md

 ## The ITK3 Messaging Distribution Bundle Resources ##

-This Bundle is a generic bundle for sending any payload.
+This Bundle is a generic bundle for sending any Payload.

 The Bundle consists of the following FHIR Resource Profiles.